Cy-Hub/Cy/README.md

   internal initial state before invoking its "init" message handler.)

-- The actions (event handler executions) within a component are serialized with respect to each other.
+- The actions (event handler executions) within a component are serialized with respect to each other, without blocking but sometimes with retries.
 For a component implemented in Cy, this is done by treating the component's vars as STM (Software Transactional Memory) variables.
 For a component implemented partly in another LLVM language, this is required by convention.
 Component actions are triggered by input events, replies from other components, and by these same occurrences when a component communicates with itself via internal actions.

-- A component's state can only be observed externally through the component's outbound messages, including the init message and replies.
+- A component's state can only be observed externally through the component's outbound messages.
 Because of this, and given that actions within a component are serialized, a component's contract can be specified entirely as invariants across its sequence of inbound and outbound messages.
+(Some components are implemented in other LLVM languages and interact with external entities through means other than Cy messages.
+From a Cy program's perspective, such a component is modeled as having input and/or output messages that the Cy program does not happen to access.)

 - Execution never blocks within a function or an action.
 The flow of messages between actions (within and across components) is modeled as asynchronous events.
 Cy's philosophy is that,